Locally Simultaneous Inference: Deferred analyses and results

-The following is a refinement of Theorem \ref{thm:local_posi_main}.
 We note that, for almost all choices of $A_\nu(P)$ used in the paper, the refined correction just reduces to the correction of Theorem \ref{thm:local_posi_main}, although it will prove useful in the context of Example \ref{ex:chi}.

 \begin{proposition} Fix $\alpha\in(0,1)$ and $\nu,\tau$ such that $\nu + \tau\in(0,\alpha)$.
 Let $\hat q$ be any value such that

 For example, $\hat q = \sup_{P'\in B_\nu(y)} q_{\Gamma_\nu(P')}^{(\alpha-\nu)}$ satisfies the above with $\tau = 0$.
 Then, it holds that